Robo-Educa/back_auth/README.md

 #### 📸 Visit our [photo gallery](https://photos.app.goo.gl/yJiewdTTsNFtmF846) to learn more about our digital inclusion workshops.

+#### 📢 Watch the [testimonial](https://youtu.be/rjb9G7iBl8Q) from directors, teachers and students who have already used our platform.

 ## How things work

 ### 👤 BODY